Oleksandr Usyk vs. Daniel Dubois II: Future fights

 Dubois accepted his defeat with good grace, congratulating Usyk, vowing to "rise again", with his promoter stating he probably wouldn't fight again in 2025.
 According to The Ring, due to his record, Dubois would need only a single fight to build back his confidence, before being matched with another notable name in the division.

 Immediately after the fight, Usyk rejected the suggestion he might now retire, naming Tyson Fury, Anthony Joshua, Joseph Parker and Derek Chisora as possible opponents in his next fight.

 On 24 July 2025, the WBO officially re-ordered Usyk to make a mandatory defence against interim champion Joseph Parker.
-Parker's promoter hoped the lure of building a "reign" as an undisputed champion would appeal to Usyk, rather than vacating the WBO belt.
+Parker's promoter David Higgins hoped the lure of building a "reign" as an undisputed champion would appeal to Usyk, rather than vacating the WBO belt.

 In the heavyweight division, if Usyk did not face mandatory challenger Parker, for his next opponent it was suggested a trilogy fight with Tyson Fury would be the most lucrative, although any fight featuring Joshua would be a big event.
 If rising star Moses Itauma prevailed in his scheduled bout against Dillian Whyte, that would greatly increase interest in a fight between the 20 year old and Usyk.

 After the fight, Fury said "Usyk knows there's only one man that can beat him.
 I've done it twice before and the world knows it.
 No matter what anyone wants to say, I won those fights."

 Outside of the heavyweight division, it was suggested IBF cruiserweight champion Jai Opetaia would be an attractive opponent, but only if the fight could be billed as a clash between the undisputed heavyweight and the undisputed cruiserweight, leaving little time for Opetaia to achieve that goal.